 Content marketing is no joke.

-When you win with content (mostly by building a strong digital content strategy, which we’ll explore soon), you win BIG.
+When you win with content (especially through building a strong digital content strategy, which we’ll explore soon), you win in big ways.

 So, how do you make sure your chances of winning with content marketing are always higher?

 Without one, you’re far more likely to lose.

 - Businesses that blog over 11x per month get 4x as many leads and 3x the traffic of companies that blog 0-5x per month.
 (HubSpot)

 - Businesses with well-defined content marketing processes (read: strategies in place!) get 2x the website conversion rates of other businesses.
 (Aberdeen Group/Kapost)